j-wyllie/DBMS/doc/user_manual.md

 Upon executing ODMS (Organ Donor Management System), ODMS will begin to expect commands.
 A list of commands can be accessed at any time by executing `help`

+## Data
+### Importing Data
+When ODMS executed the database will be blank, a JSON file can be imported to the database by executing

+    import path\file.json

+**The database is not automatically saved.** Please see below about exporting/saving the database.

+### Exporting Data
+The current database can be saved and exported by executing

+    export-changes path\file.json

+### Example
+An example database can be imported by executing

+    import example

+This example database is a database containing 10 donors

+## Donor Management